 Students will be received in the morning from 8:00 am - 8:20 am.
 Walkers will all walk to school down the paved pathway in front of the school and then will proceed into the school using the front door closest to their classroom.
-During normal school hours, 8:00 am to 8:30 am. and from 1:50 pm to 3:00 pm, buses use the front driveway of our school.
+During normal school hours, 8:00 am to 8:30 am and from 2:30 pm to 3:00 pm, buses use the front driveway of our school.
 In the interest of student safety, it is of paramount importance for all parents, staff and public to respect this bus zone.
 Cars, trucks, motorcycles, four wheelers, etc... should refrain from the playground and back driveway during school hours.
 Please note that teachers are not in classes until 8:00 and students will not be permitted to enter the school until then.
-Please do not drop children off before 8:00am.
+Students should not arrive before 8:00am.
+This year all students will follow the same schedule and there will not be an early dismissal for K-2.
+All students will end their school day at 2:50 pm.